sider/sider-docs/docs/tools/cplusplus/cpplint.md

 > This is **BETA**.
 The behavior of this tool might change.

-Cpplint is a static analysis tool to C/C++ files for style issues.
+Cpplint is a static analysis tool to check C/C++ files for style issues.

 ## Getting Started